-same approach.
+Since 2019, this analysis has been carried out by the Palm Oil Transparency Coalition (POTC) as part of collective action with other retailers committed to the same approach.
 The POTC sends annual assessment questionnaires to palm oil importers to get a precise picture of their level of commitment to sustainable palm oil.
 The findings are shared in the form of a report with all POTC members.
 Casino Group informs its own direct suppliers of the findings so that they can take them into account in their purchasing policies.
 The report is also available on the POTC website.

 Since 2020, Casino Group has reported the POTC analysis to its private label suppliers in France to continue to raise awareness about the risks associated with palm oil according to importers.

-In France, 100% of the palm oil used in private-label food and non-food products is RSPO certified, and 100% to the "Segregated" or "Identity preserved" level, carrying the highest guarantees.
-The Segregated level is the second strictest RSPO certification.
+In France, 100% of the palm oil used in private-label food and non-food products is RSPO certified, and 100% to the "Segregated" or "Identity Preserved" level, carrying the highest guarantees.
+The Segregated level (SG) is the second strictest RSPO certification.
 It means that certified palm oil is kept separate from conventional palm oil throughout the supply chain, from the palm plantation to the finished product of any processor and distributor.
-The Identity Preserved level is the strictest certification because the palm oil from a certified palm plantation must be isolated throughout the supply chain (as with the Segregated level), and its origin must also be traceable.
-The list of privatelabel products containing certified sustainable palm oil is available at the following link: https://rspo.org/ members/trademark/trademark-products-gallery.
+The Identity Preserved level (IP) is the strictest certification because the palm oil from a certified palm plantation must be isolated throughout the supply chain (as with the Segregated level), and its origin must also be traceable.